noguchisatoshi/MeshFT-Net/README.md

 ## Contents

-This repository comprises compact benchmark runners for the main experiments in the paper:
+This repository includes compact benchmark runners for the main experiments in the paper:

-* **Analytic Wave Benchmark**: closed-form 2D plane waves on grid and Delaunay meshes; evaluates one-step error, rollout error, and energy drift.
+* **Analytic Wave Benchmark**: closed-form 2D plane waves on grid and Delaunay meshes.
+Evaluate one-step error, rollout error, and energy drift.
 * **OOD Benchmark**: frequency, resolution, parameter, and long-horizon extrapolation for analytic wave dynamics.
 * **Physical Consistency Benchmark**: diagnostics such as wave-speed error, canonical consistency, PDE residual, equipartition, and momentum conservation.
 * **Dissipative Benchmark**: controlled damped wave dynamics for testing learned dissipation and energy decay.